Woodstock, Oxfordshire

 Woodstock is a market town and civil parish, 8 mi north-west of Oxford in West Oxfordshire in the county of Oxfordshire, England.
-The 2011 Census recorded a parish population of 3,100.
+The 2021 census recorded a parish population of 3,521, up from the previous 3,100 in 2011.

 Blenheim Palace, a UNESCO World Heritage Site, is next to Woodstock, in the parish of Blenheim.
 Winston Churchill was born in the palace in 1874 and buried in the nearby village of Bladon.
 Edward, elder son of King Edward III and heir apparent, was born in Woodstock Manor on 15 June 1330.
 In his lifetime he was commonly called Edward of Woodstock, but is known today as the Black Prince.
 In the reign of Queen Mary I, her half-sister Elizabeth was imprisoned in the gatehouse of Woodstock Manor.

+The River Glyme, in a steep valley, divides the town into New and Old Woodstock.
+The town has two main suburbs: Hensington to the south and east of the town centre, and Old Woodstock to the north.

+Woodstock Town Hall was built in 1766 to designs by Sir William Chambers.
+The almshouses were built in 1798 on behalf of Caroline, duchess of Marlborough.
+Chaucer's House was once home to Chancellor of England, Thomas Chaucer, thought to be the son of the poet Geoffrey Chaucer.
+The Church of England parish church of St Mary Magdalene has a Norman doorway and a turret clock that John Briant of Hertford made in 1792.
+The Oxfordshire Museum, the county museum of Oxfordshire, occupies a large historic house, Fletcher's House, in the centre of Woodstock.
+The museum has a garden containing works of art and a Dinosaur Garden with a full-size replica of a Megalosaurus.
+The town has a nursery, primary school and a secondary school, Marlborough School, and the parish is home to Oxford School of Drama.
+The mayor is Anne Grant.

 History

-The name Woodstock is Old English in origin, meaning a "dwelling in the woods".
+The name Woodstock is Old English in origin, meaning a "clearing in the woods".
+The Saxon name was Wudestoc, i.e. a woody place.
 The Domesday Book of 1086 describes Woodstock (Wodestock, Wodestok, Wodestole) as a royal forest. Æthelred the Unready, king of England, is said to have held an assembly at Woodstock at which he issued a legal code now known as IX Æthelred.
-King Henry I may have kept a menagerie in the park.
-Woodstock was the scene of King Henry II's courtship of Rosamund Clifford (Fair Rosamund).
-The market of the town was established when King Henry II gave Woodstock a Royal charter in 1179.
+Henry I may have kept a menagerie in the park.
+Woodstock was the scene of Henry II's courtship of Rosamund Clifford (Fair Rosamund).
+The market of the town was established when Henry II gave Woodstock a market charter in 1179.
 The Bear Hotel in Park Street opposite The Oxfordshire Museum dates from the 13th century.